 Pro users (I’m one) get the ability to sell photos and set their own prices.
 I don’t sell a lot of photos; however, I share tons.
 I use SmugMug to share photos on this blog and with friends and family.
 I can make galleries private or password protected and even limit the size of photos that are viewable by others.
 SmugMug also allows you to employ right-click protection to keep the pervasive use of downloading curbed.
 I know there are ways around it, but it’s not as easy to do as Flickr.

 The print quality that you get from SmugMug is surprisingly good.
 Printing is outsourced through EZ Prints and you get the option to use auto-enhancing or your own true color adjustments.
 It’s not on par with the likes of MyPhotopipe.com, but it beats the heck out of Wal-Mart.

-If you think more polished look of SmugMug is your cup of tea, you can use this code ( 7jCtURK05RxCQ ) in the ‘Referred by’ field on the signup form to save $5 from whatever account you sign up for.
+If you think the more polished look of SmugMug is your cup of tea, you can use this link to save a little on whatever account you sign up for.
 (Disclosure: I get a credit as well.)

 This post isn’t meant to draw Flickr users away, but to share some sites that have a little different take on things.
 I love Flickr.
 I’ve had a Flickr account longer than other web-based photo account/membership.
 That said, I hope this post has opened your eyes to some useful alternatives to Flickr.
 This is by no means an exhaustive listing of all the photo sharing sites out there.
 If you’ve got other sites that you use, feel free to drop in a comment and give the rest of us an overview of what makes your site a good alternative to Flickr.